WindhoverLabs/auto-yamcs/README.md

 ## Asumptions
 - Ubuntu 16.04, 18.04 or 20.04
 - The dependencies of [juicer](https://github.com/WindhoverLabs/juicer/tree/master) are satisfied.
 - The `python3` command in the system points to a version of python that is 3.6 or highger.
+If that's not the case, `ln -sf /usrbin/python3.6 /usr/bin/python` in Ubuntu 16.04.

 ## How To Use It